 When the acid in the vinegar eats through the calcium shell, the membrane is left encasing the egg.
 The texture feels rubbery, hence, the rubber egg.

-Transform this rubber egg science experiment into a STEM project by asking a few extra questions and adding variables.
+Transform this bouncy egg experiment into a STEM project by asking a few extra questions and adding variables.

 Experiment with different liquids, like soda, water with baking soda added, milk, coffee, water, and oil.